ABOUT

 In 2019 she premiered in Berlin as choreographer and performer the piece HYBRIS together with the collective La Quinta del Lobo at Radialsystem.
 In 2020 she performed for Asad Raza in the frame of Down to Earth at Gropius Bau Berlin.

 In 2021 she made part of the jury of the Theather Spektakel Festival in Zürich, Switzerland.
+In 2022 she made part of the jury of Danza en la Ciudad Festival of Bogotá, Colombia.

 Martha speaks Spanish, English, Italian, Portuguese and German.